arcus/education_modules/elements_of_maps/elements_of_maps.md

 ***

-Which types of geometry might be appropriate to represent a hospital?
+Which types of geometry might be appropriate to represent a hospital on a map?
 Select all possibilities.

 [[X]] Point
 [[X]] Multipoint